 The genus Mosasaurus was a group of reptiles that became apex predators during this time and grew to lengths recent estimates (Grigoriev, 2014) place at 56 feet.
-At the time, the Mosasaurus wouldn’t have encountered any sharks nearly the size of megalodon, although they would have had plenty of competition from other apex predators of the time such as Plesiosaurus.
+At the time, the Mosasaurus wouldn’t have encountered any sharks nearly the size of the megalodon, although they would have had plenty of competition from other apex predators of the time such as Plesiosaurus.

 Megalodon vs. Livyatan

-While megalodon was an order of magnitude larger than other sharks in its era, it faced competition from animals like Livyatan.
+While the megalodon was an order of magnitude larger than other sharks in its era, it faced competition from animals like Livyatan.

 Its name was Livyatan, and it was a ferocious competitor to megalodon.
 Livyatan was about the same size as the massive shark, weighing an estimated 100,000 pounds and reaching up to 57 feet in length.
 In addition, Livyatan had incredibly large teeth that reached over a foot in length, making them the largest known biting teeth of any animal!

 Size-wise, the matchup of a megalodon vs. a great white shark is no contest.
-After all, megalodon’s were ‘conservatively’ estimated to weigh up to 100,000 pounds while great white sharks rarely grow to more than 5,000 pounds.
+After all, megalodons were ‘conservatively’ estimated to weigh up to 100,000 pounds while great white sharks rarely grow to more than 5,000 pounds.

 However, when it comes to survival, bigger isn’t always better.
 Recent research proposes that the much smaller great white shark actually helped cause the megalodon’s extinction!

-The theory is that around the time when megalodon were struggling to adapt to cooling ocean climates, great white sharks evolved and began competing with juvenile megalodons and hunting smaller whales that were the megalodon’s primary prey.
+The theory is that around the time when megalodons were struggling to adapt to cooling ocean climates, great white sharks evolved and began competing with juvenile megalodons and hunting smaller whales that were the megalodon’s primary prey.
 With both megalodon and Livyatan going extinct 2.6 to 3.6 million years ago, great white sharks and killer whales were left as much smaller apex predators of the seas.

-Without the presence of massive predators, whales that filter-feed began growing to massive sizes.
+Without the presence of massive predators, whales that filter feed began growing to massive sizes.
 In fact, this development led to the evolution of the largest animal to ever live on Earth…

-Megalodon vs. blue whale
+Megalodon vs. Blue Whale

 The megalodon and blue whale never met, as the earliest fossils of ‘modern’ blue whales date back to roughly 1.5 million years ago.
 That’s about a million years after the megalodon is believed to have hunted the oceans.

 When it comes to size, the blue whale dwarfs even the largest megalodon estimates.
 It’s believed blue whales can reach a maximum length of 110 feet (34 meters) and weigh up to 200 tons (400,000 pounds!).
 That’s more than twice the size of even the largest megalodon size estimates.

 With all these matchups being covered, there’s just one question left.
 Is the blue whale truly the biggest animal ever?